JasonD94/2015-Fall-91.305/A1/README.md

 sign
 base 10 equivalent

+I used a union to get the mantissa, exponent and sign, as I included a struct with several unsigned integers inside of the union.

 There are two functions I created to make the program easy to read:

 void print_output(float output);